multiversx/mx-chain-proxy-go/rosetta/README.md

 ## Build

-In order to build the `rosetta-client` docker image, run the following command:
+In order to build the docker image for the Proxy, run the following command:

 ```
 make build-docker-image